Freedom4Girls is a UK-registered charity fighting period poverty.

 We are based in Leeds, West Yorkshire, which is the primary area of our practice.

-We also have a number of projects that run in regions of East Africa, predominantly across Kenya and Uganda.
+We also have a number of projects that run in regions of East Africa, predominantly across Kenya.

 We are passionate about educating all people on the importance of normalising conversations about menstruation, from challenging stigmas and myths associated with periods, to providing education sessions that offer a safe space for healthy conversations about periods.